-Our realtors lower the price $75k to sell it, but we feel that won’t give enough to invest for our retirement.
-Would we be better off to rent our house to cover the expenses and wait out the market, or lower the price and see if it will sell?
+Our realtors lower the price by $75k to sell it, but we feel that won’t give enough to invest for our retirement.
+Would we be better off renting our house to cover the expenses, wait out the market, or lower the price and see if it will sell?

 It seems like you are at a crossroad or cross purposes.
-You can hold out for a higher sales price but if your house has been on the market that long you probably are not going to get it.
+You can hold out for a higher sales price, but if your house has been on the market that long you probably are not going to get it.
 But you might, stranger things have happened.

-At the same time $75,000 of perceived value that can be turned into real money isn’t really investable money for your retirement fund if nobody wants to pay that price.
-Right now you’ve got $75,000 of nothing.
+At the same time, $75,000 of perceived value that can be turned into real money isn’t really investable money for your retirement fund if nobody wants to pay that price.
+Right now, you’ve got $75,000 of nothing.

 Thanks for the question.

 You are not alone.
 I'm here to help.
 There is no need to suffer in silence.
 We can get through this.
 Tomorrow can be better than today.
 Don't give up.